 Get exclusive member benefits & effect social change.
 Join Today

 Some people may have varied results using the A1C test.
 This includes pregnant women or people with a special hemoglobin variant that makes the test results inaccurate.
-A doctor may suggest alternate diabetes tests in these circumstances.
+Your doctor may suggest alternate diabetes tests in these circumstances.

 The oral glucose test (OGTT) is a test that takes place over the course of two hours.
 A person’s blood sugar is tested initially and then given a sugary drink.
 After two hours, blood sugar levels are tested again.
 The results are: